vais-ral/CIL-Docs/docs/segmentation.rst

     # 1. create a segmentor object
     segmentor = SimpleflexSegmentor()

-    # 2. Pass data into the algorithm
+    # 2. Load some data and pass data into the algorithm
     # load data with vtk
     reader = vtk.vtkVolume16Reader()
     reader.SetDataDimensions (64,64)